useParams Hook: Accessing URL Parameters Part 2

 export default UserProfile;

-Let's build a simple blog that has a list of posts and a page for each individual post.
+Let's build a complete blog system with a post list and individual post pages.

 import React from 'react';